Background

 Venous Clinical Severity Score (VCSS):

-The VCSS complements CEAP by providing a quantitative severity assessment.
+The Venous Clinical Severity Score (VCSS) complements CEAP by providing a quantitative severity assessment.
 This 10-item instrument scores pain, varicose veins, edema, pigmentation, inflammation, induration, number of active ulcers, ulcer duration, ulcer size, and use of compression therapy.
 Each item is graded 0 (absent) to 3 (severe), yielding a maximum score of 30.
-The VCSS enables longitudinal tracking of disease progression and objective comparison of treatment outcomes [3],[6].
+The VCSS enables longitudinal tracking of disease progression and objective comparison of treatment outcomes (Ekl 2004)๐,(Wittens 2015)๐.
+It has also been shown to correlate with specific anatomical patterns of reflux, such as junctional involvement in patients with GSV insufficiency (Vemuri 2023).

 Ultrasound reflux thresholds and testing protocol